krzychb/toit-samples/climate-tft/README.md

 BACKLIGHT_GPIO  := gpio.Pin 5
 ```

 The display is driven using SPI bus of ESP32.
-Respective procedure to configure the bus and the driver is provided by function `get_display`:
+The respective procedure to configure the bus and the driver is provided by the function `get_display`:

 ```python
 get_display -> TrueColorPixelDisplay: